• Skip to main content

 28 April 2013 by Gramilano 4 Comments

 Ok, the headline is a bit over the top, but the vocal recitals at La Scala have been having a spot of bad luck recently, especially seeing that there are only seven recitals each season.
-Just over … [Read more...] about The curse of the La Scala recital series?
+Just over a … [Read more...] about The curse of the La Scala recital series?
 Barenboim bows out

 Bartoli’s Sacrificium and Muti’s Verdi Requiem recordings win Grammy Awards